3ricpeng/myPage/index.md

 Currently a student at **UCSD** *Jacobs School of Engineering* Studying in the major of *Computer Science* <br>
 I am a 4th year student, but also a 2nd year transfer to this school <br>
 I was born and rasied in Taiwan, and moved to the United States at the age of 18, if you want to know more of me you can go [here](background.md) and read the full story <br>
-So far i have not taken a lot of CSE classes, but I have a rough idea of what i want to do in the future, personally i am a big fan of front end productions, i like making beautiful website and making useful tools that people appreicats, so i think front end engineering will be the thing i want ot do most. <br>
+So far i have not taken a lot of CSE classes, but I have a rough idea of what i want to do in the future, personally i am a big fan of front end, i like making beautiful website and making useful tools that people appreicats, so i think front end engineering will be the thing i want to do most. <br>
 <br>

 # Things I Like To Do: